JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

  8. For Project Management: ProjectCurator, SuperUnityBuild, MissingReferencesFinder, UnityMissingScripts, ScriptAndCodeLineCalculator,
  9. For Builds: UnityBuildManager, Screenshooter, Image2Text(StoreImageInCode) or Imagen2Text, A+AssetsExplorer, UnityOptimizerItch, DungeonScrawl, $25AutoMatt
  10. For Code: PubSubBM, AskOwlFibers or MoreEffectiveCoroutines, UnityHelper(change just x in transform, instantiatePrefabsWithGoodNames, capsulecast, RollingArray, Countdown, EasedLerpAwesome, PersistentSingleton, RandomRangeInInspector, RandomBag each element only once, xml, Freshness:2 Baggage:0 ) , Mathfs, GetComponentAttributes DI, AskOwlCustomAssets(Scriptable Objects on Steroids)
- 11. Components: AdvancedPolygonCollider, SensorToolkitHB, EnhancedTriggerBox, PaintIn3D, Fracturing&Destruction,
+ 11. Components: Questzip, AdvancedPolygonCollider, SensorToolkitHB, EnhancedTriggerBox, PaintIn3D, Fracturing&Destruction,
  12. For Debug: PeekHB ,Grapher, DebugTools, ConsoleEnhancedFree, CodeShark or InGameDebugConsole or FakeTerminal,
  14. More in 'investigate' above, more in